 Creditor agencies should consult with their counsel for assistance with establishing regulations and/or procedures.

-Creditor agencies must transfer all nonexempt debts that are delinquent more than 180 days to FMS for debt collection services, and are strongly encouraged to transfer all eligible debts sooner.
-After transfer, the creditor agency should cease all collection activity and communication with the debtor and must refer all inquiries from the debtor to FMS.
+Creditor agencies must transfer all nonexempt debts that are delinquent 180 days or more to Fiscal Service for debt collection services, and are strongly encouraged to transfer all eligible debts sooner.
+If an agency relies on Fiscal Service to submit its debts for administrative offset, however, the agency must transfer those debts to Fiscal Service once they are over 120 days delinquent.
+After transfer, the creditor agency should cease all collection activity and communication with the debtor and must refer all inquiries from the debtor to Fiscal Service.
 The creditor agency remains solely responsible at all times for ensuring the continued validity and enforceability of the debt.

-Before transferring a debt to FMS, the creditor agency must make written demand on the debtor for payment and must provide the debtor with all required due process.
+Before transferring a debt to Fiscal Service, the creditor agency must make written demand on the debtor for payment and must provide the debtor with all required due process.

-At the time of transfer, the creditor agency must provide FMS, in the medium or media that FMS directs, the following information:
+At the time of transfer, the creditor agency must provide Fiscal Service, in the medium or media that Fiscal Service directs, the following information:

-In addition, at the time of transfer or as soon thereafter as practicable, the creditor agency must provide FMS with accurate, appropriate information, in the medium or media that FMS directs, to facilitate the performance of FMS’s debt collection operations and to support the validity of the debt, including, if applicable:
+In addition, at the time of transfer or as soon thereafter as practicable, the creditor agency must provide Fiscal Service with accurate, appropriate information, in the medium or media that Fiscal Service directs, to facilitate the performance of Fiscal Service’s debt collection operations and to support the validity of the debt, including, if applicable:

-The creditor agency must, at the time of transfer and from time to time as it receives updated information, provide FMS with information about a debtor, in a timely manner, including:
+The creditor agency must, at the time of transfer and from time to time as it receives updated information, provide Fiscal Service with information about a debtor, in a timely manner, including:

-The creditor agency must reply within 10 business days to any request by FMS for information regarding a transferred debt or debtor, including requests for:
+The creditor agency must reply within 10 business days to any request by Fiscal Service for information regarding a transferred debt or debtor, including requests for:

-The creditor agency must promptly conduct all required reviews and hearings or must authorize FMS to do so on its behalf pursuant to a written agreement.
+The creditor agency must promptly conduct all required reviews and hearings or must authorize Fiscal Service to do so on its behalf pursuant to a written agreement.

-The creditor agency must promptly notify FMS about any litigation resulting from FMS’s collection efforts or impacting the Government’s debt collection authorities.
-The creditor agency also must assist FMS in defending litigation, resulting from FMS’s collection efforts.
-In addition, with regard to FMS’s efforts to collect debt through litigation, the creditor agency must, upon request, assist FMS by providing supporting documentation, live witnesses, and other litigation support.
+The creditor agency must promptly notify Fiscal Service about any litigation resulting from Fiscal Service’s collection efforts or impacting the Government’s debt collection authorities.
+The creditor agency also must assist Fiscal Service in defending litigation, resulting from Fiscal Service’s collection efforts.
+In addition, with regard to Fiscal Service’s efforts to collect debt through litigation, the creditor agency must, upon request, assist Fiscal Service by providing supporting documentation, live witnesses, and other litigation support.

 The creditor agency must maintain timely and accurate delinquent debt records, including updated information such as debtor information and debt balances.
 The creditor agency remains the owner of the debt throughout the debt collection process.

-Per subsection 4040.30, Modify Records, FMS will, if appropriate, update and/or modify its delinquent debt and debtor records with information obtained from its skiptracing and asset-location services.
-The creditor agency must notify FMS as soon as it learns that any such updates or modifications to such records are incorrect.
+Per subsection 4040.30, Modify Records, Fiscal Service will, if appropriate, update and/or modify its delinquent debt and debtor records with information obtained from its skiptracing and asset-location services.
+The creditor agency must notify Fiscal Service as soon as it learns that any such updates or modifications to such records are incorrect.

 The creditor agency must recall a transferred debt if:

-The creditor agency may transfer previously returned or recalled debts back to FMS for servicing, if appropriate.
+The creditor agency may transfer previously returned or recalled debts back to Fiscal Service for servicing, if appropriate.

-FMS, or its private collection contractor in accordance with FMS’s contract requirements, will take appropriate action to collect and/or compromise transferred debts per applicable statutory and regulatory requirements.
-FMS, or its private collection contractor, will take one or more of the following actions, if authorized by the creditor agency in the agency profile form, as FMS deems appropriate:
+Fiscal Service, or its private collection contractor in accordance with Fiscal Service’s contract requirements, will take appropriate action to collect and/or compromise transferred debts per applicable statutory and regulatory requirements.
+Fiscal Service, or its private collection contractor, will take one or more of the following actions, if authorized by the creditor agency in the agency profile form, as Fiscal Service deems appropriate:

 –Taking necessary steps to enforce the order against the employer, including, if necessary, initiating litigation;

-FMS will make available to the creditor agency sufficient information for the creditor agency to update its delinquent debt records, maintain accurate debt balance information, reconcile its debt information, and run status reports on all collection activities.
-FMS will provide the creditor agency with a complete accounting of all fees charged (per Section 4045, Fees and Costs), if requested by the creditor agency.
+Fiscal Service will make available to the creditor agency sufficient information for the creditor agency to update its delinquent debt records, maintain accurate debt balance information, reconcile its debt information, and run status reports on all collection activities.
+Fiscal Service will provide the creditor agency with a complete accounting of all fees charged (per Section 4045, Fees and Costs), if requested by the creditor agency.

-As appropriate, FMS will provide the creditor agency with access to other relevant information regarding transferred debts.
+As appropriate, Fiscal Service will provide the creditor agency with access to other relevant information regarding transferred debts.

-FMS, or its private collection contractor in accordance with FMS’s contract requirements, will respond to all debtor inquiries during the time period that FMS is servicing the debt.
-As necessary, FMS will consult with the creditor agency to assist with its responses.
+Fiscal Service, or its private collection contractor in accordance with Fiscal Service’s contract requirements, will respond to all debtor inquiries during the time period that Fiscal Service is servicing the debt.
+As necessary, Fiscal Service will consult with the creditor agency to assist with its responses.

-FMS may, but is not required to, return a debt to the creditor agency if FMS determines that one or more of the following factors is met:
+Fiscal Service may, but is not required to, return a debt to the creditor agency if Fiscal Service determines that one or more of the following factors is met:

-–The debtor has filed for bankruptcy and the automatic stay is in effect.
+–The debtor has filed for bankruptcy and the automatic stay is in effect, or

-A return based on a circumstance above is not a final determination by FMS that such a circumstance exists.
+A return based on a circumstance above is not a final determination by Fiscal Service that such a circumstance exists.
 The creditor agency must make the final determination about whether the circumstance exists.

-If appropriate, upon return of a transferred debt with a principal balance of up to $500,000, FMS may approve the termination of collection action.
-Return of a debt, by itself, does not constitute FMS’s approval to terminate collection action.
-However, unless otherwise specified, if FMS returns a debt with a principal balance of up to $500,000 for any of the following reasons, FMS will be deemed to have granted its approval to terminate collection action:
+If appropriate, upon return of a transferred debt with a principal balance of up to $500,000, Fiscal Service may approve the termination of collection action.
+Return of a debt, by itself, does not constitute Fiscal Service’s approval to terminate collection action.
+However, unless otherwise specified, if Fiscal Service returns a debt with a principal balance of up to $500,000 for any of the following reasons, Fiscal Service will be deemed to have granted its approval to terminate collection action:

 The creditor agency is responsible for determining whether it is appropriate to terminate collection action.

-If FMS’s collection efforts result in a collection of funds greater than the total amount of debt owed by a debtor or result in a collection of funds in violation of law, the creditor agency is responsible for refunding such erroneous collections, if such a refund is appropriate.
-If FMS is aware that an erroneous collection may have occurred, FMS will notify the creditor agency of the possible erroneous collection.
+If Fiscal Service’s collection efforts result in a collection of funds greater than the total amount of debt owed by a debtor or result in a collection of funds in violation of law, the creditor agency is responsible for refunding such erroneous collections, if such a refund is appropriate.
+If Fiscal Service is aware that an erroneous collection may have occurred, Fiscal Service will notify the creditor agency of the possible erroneous collection.

-The creditor agency must pay fees to FMS.
-The fees are set forth in the Debt Management Services Fee Schedule, which FMS will make available to creditor agencies.
-Fees are based on all collections received after the transfer of the debt from the creditor agency to FMS (and before the debt has been returned to or recalled by the creditor agency), other than collections generated by the creditor agency through internal offset.
+The creditor agency must pay fees to Fiscal Service.
+The fees are set forth in the Debt Management Services Fee Schedule, which Fiscal Service will make available to creditor agencies.
+Fees are based on all collections received after the transfer of the debt from the creditor agency to Fiscal Service (and before the debt has been returned to or recalled by the creditor agency), other than collections generated by the creditor agency through internal offset.

-In addition to the fees described in subsection 4045.10a, FMS Fees, the creditor agency must pay other fees and charges due to FMS for debt collection-related costs, including fees charged by private collection contractors, the Department of Justice, or the Internal Revenue Service.
+In addition to the fees described in subsection 4045.10a, Fiscal Service Fees, the creditor agency must pay other fees and charges due to Fiscal Service for debt collection-related costs, including fees charged by private collection contractors, the Department of Justice, or the Internal Revenue Service.
 These fees are set forth in the Debt Management Services Fee Schedule.

-Notwithstanding, FMS will refund to the creditor agency any fees (if such fees are more than $10):
+Notwithstanding, Fiscal Service will refund to the creditor agency any fees (if such fees are more than $10):

-Unless prohibited or otherwise provided for by law, the creditor agency, pursuant to 31 U.S.C. § 3717, must charge the debtor for the costs of processing and handling the transferred debts, including any fees the creditor agency is charged by FMS.
+Unless prohibited or otherwise provided for by law, the creditor agency, pursuant to 31 U.S.C. § 3717, must charge the debtor for the costs of processing and handling the transferred debts, including any fees the creditor agency is charged by Fiscal Service.

-The creditor agency must credit each debt with all payments made by a debtor on account of a debt, including payments for fees paid by the creditor agency to FMS.
+The creditor agency must credit each debt with all payments made by a debtor on account of a debt, including payments for fees paid by the creditor agency to Fiscal Service.

 Direct inquiries concerning this TFM chapter to: